Convergence Filters for Efficient Economic MPC of Non-dissipative Systems: THEORETICAL PROPERTIES OF VHEMPC

-When $b\to 0,d\to \infty $, we have ${{N}_{0}}=\bar{N}$.
-Therefore, the length of any trajectory that reaches the terminal set (e.g., a trajectory obtained from a terminal constraint-based scheme) can be chosen as the initial horizon of our VHEMPC scheme.
-Consequently, this leads to a substantial improvement in the online computational efficiency of the terminal-free scheme.

-\subsection{THEORETICAL PROPERTIES OF VHEMPC}
+\section{THEORETICAL PROPERTIES OF VHEMPC}

-This section analyzes the feasibility properties and stability of the resulting closed-loop system of the designed VHEMPC.
-We first analyze the relation of three convergence filters and present that ${{\tilde{N}}_{k+1}}$ is well-defined.
+This section analyzes the feasibility and stability properties of the resulting closed-loop system under the designed VHEMPC.
+We first analyze the relationships among the three convergence filters and prove that ${{\tilde{N}}_{k+1}}$ is well-defined.

 \textbf{Lemma 4.} Suppose Assumption 1 holds.
 If FHOCP (6) is feasible at time $k$ with (10), then

 and ${{\tilde{N}}_{k+1}}\le {{N}_{k}}$ for Iterative Processes 1-3.